 An immediate U.S. ban on BPA in cans would cut Silgan’s per-share earnings by 21 percent, according to Panjabi.

 Robert B. Lewis, a Silgan spokesman, Scott McCarty, a spokesman for Broomfield, Colorado-based Ball, and Michael Dunleavey, a spokesman for Philadelphia-based Crown, didn’t immediately return calls seeking comment.

-Cytec Industries Inc. (CYT) is among the companies poised to grab sales from BPA makers.
+Cytec Industries Inc. (CYT:US) is among the companies poised to grab sales from BPA makers.
 Cytec has seen more interest in its saturated polyester used in BPA-free can linings, said Jodi Allen, a spokeswoman for the Woodland Park, New Jersey-based coatings maker.